Screening and Selecting Tenants - the Most Important Task You'll Ever Do!

 Your advertisement should be worded so as to clearly target and attract the clientele that you are looking for, whilst making it very clear to others that they need not apply.

-As most landlords and many agents use the local press for their advertising, so it's well worth your while developing skills in writing advertising copy - take notice of how others are doing it and pick out the best examples.
+As most landlords and agents use the local press and Internet for their advertising, so it's well worth your while developing skills in writing advertising copy - take notice of how others are doing it and pick out the best examples.

-You may also consider using a Letting Board and Internet Advertising.
-Letting boards can have links to a web page which gives full details of the property including photographs.
+You may also consider using a Letting Board.
+Letting boards can have links to a landlord property web page which gives full details of the property including photographs.

 By having a link to a web page you save money when advertising - you can keep the advertisement short, while still giving plenty of information on your web page.